Charlieecodes/B2B-sales-Funnel/README.md

 **Stats & Models used:

-  -shapiro - find normal distribution and p-value
+  -Shapiro - find normal distribution and p-value

-  -chi2 - segmenting categorical vs categorical data and p-value to identify ho
+  -Chi2 - segmenting categorical vs categorical data and p-value to identify ho

   -Logistic Regression — simple and explainable